Definition of a paralegal

-Of course paralegals are not solicitors, and should not be equated with them.
-What tends to happen in practice is that paralegals specialise in a particular area, become expert in it through prolonged work experience and then set up their own business exploiting that expertise.
+Of course, paralegals are not solicitors, and should not be equated with them.
+What tends to happen in practice is that paralegals specialise in a particular area, become an expert in it through prolonged work experience and then set up their own business exploiting that expertise.
 The key point here is that they have already gained that expertise and experience – they’re not purporting to provide legal advice having just done a law degree or even a practice and procedure course.

 Paralegals are required to give just consideration to the issues and be able to outsource if required.

 Last modified: 8th April 2021